Yokkaichi asthma: Legal action

 In 1960, those living in Isozu complained to Yokkaichi officials about noise from the factories and sickness caused by the chemicals, but they were ignored.
 Children were advised by teachers in Mihana Primary School to avoid breathing as much as possible.
 When the fishing industries in Yokkaichi began to collapse in spring 1960, the government finally issued a 100 million yen settlement that was to be divided up and distributed by Yokkaichi fishing unions.
 This settlement did nothing about the source of pollution.
-In August 1960, The Yokkaichi City Environmental Pollution Control Measures Committee was organized by the city of Yokkaichi prompted by farther citizen complaints.
+In August 1960, The Yokkaichi City Environmental Pollution Control Measures Committee was organized by the city of Yokkaichi prompted by further citizen complaints.
 The committee found that the Isozu district had six times the SO_{2} content in air of the rest of Yokkaichi and concluded that the asthma would likely cause an increase in mortality rate.
 They found that children were affected the most, and that about half of the children in Isozu district had the disease.

 When the pollution did not stop, angry fishermen from Isozu upset with the government's lack of action attempted to plug an industrial drainpipe belonging to Mie electric company with sandbags.
 To prevent the fishermen from doing so, the company increased emissions and a fight broke out between those working for the company and the fishermen that had to be defused by local officials.
 This incident led to investigations in Yokkaichi by the national government.